2 Become 1: Background

-The music video for "2 Become 1" was directed on 5–6 November 1996 by Big TV!, in a two-day shoot located at a studio in Old Compton Street, London.
+The music video for "2 Become 1" was directed between 5 and 6 November 1996 by Big TV! at a studio in Old Compton Street, London.
 Cinematographer Stephen Keith-Roach, who worked in other music videos such as Jamiroquai's "Virtual Insanity" and U2's "Discothèque", was in charge of the photography.
-The shoot involved the group dressed in winter coats, wandering around the studio against a green screen, interspersed with close-up camera angles, so that the backdrop could be superimposed later.
+The shoot involved the group dressed in winter attire, wandering around the studio against a green screen, interspersed with close-up camera angles, so that the backdrop could be superimposed later.
 To achieve the effect of the wind rippling through their hair, the group was required to lip synch the song in double time while wind machines were blowing on them.

 Synopsis

-The music video features the group wandering around Times Square in New York City, with fast moving cars appearing around multi-coloured lights.
-They appear in various places around the city, either alone, with one other member, or as a quintet.
-The video is intercut with scenes of lovers experiencing moments of togetherness and closes with a deer wandering the streets.
-Such a scene, according to the group's first official book Girl Power!, gave them a running gag all throughout the shoot—"Whenever anyone made a mistake it was, 'Oh, deer'."
-Sometimes, the closing scene would not be shown on television, due to the song fading out to an instrumental, which lasts for 40 seconds.
+The music video features the group members in various places in New York City, including Times Square, with fast moving cars appearing around multi-coloured lights; scenes of the members appearing alone, with one other member, or as a quintet, are intercut with scenes of lovers experiencing moments of togetherness.
+According to the group's first official book Girl Power!, the closing scene, which features a deer in the middle of Times Square, gave them a running gag all throughout the shoot—"Whenever anyone made a mistake it was, 'Oh, deer'."
+Sometimes, the closing scene would not be shown on television, due to the song fading out following a 40-second instrumental.

 In the same book, Victoria Beckham wrote about the shoot: "I think '2 Become 1' is my favourite video. [...]
 It was really different to the other videos–shot entirely in the studio, with high technology and loads of effects.
 It was really weird having to sing passionately into the camera, I was feeling a right mug in front of all those people singing 'wanna make love to ya baby'."